-1 (b) The state senate or state house of representatives may 2 hold a hearing on any intended change to the medicaid program or 3 any proposed state plan amendment.
+Ţ (b) The state senate or state house of representatives may 2 hold a hearing on any intended change to the medicaid program or 3 any proposed state plan amendment.
 4 (c) The legislature may by statute prohibit the department 5 from making any intended change to the medicaid program or 6 require the department to withdraw any proposed state plan 7 amendment that has been submitted to the Centers for Medicare 8 and Medicaid Services.
 In addition, the legislature may by 9 statute require the department to submit a state plan amendment 10 to the Centers for Medicare and Medicaid Services or to make any 11 other change to Hawaii's medicaid program."
 12 PART XII 13 SECTION 34.
 The department of health currently licenses 14 home health agencies, but it is using a definition for "home 15 health agency" that is overly restrictive.
-As a result, some health agency" that is overly restrictive.
-As a result, some 16 health agency" that is overly restrictive.
-As a result, some agencies that are providing home health services are not 16 17 agencies that are providing home health services are not 17 agencies that are providing home health services are not licensed.
-17 18 agencies that are providing home health services are not licensed.
-"Home health agency" is generally defined as an 17 18 19 agencies that are providing home health services are not licensed.
-"Home health agency" is generally defined as an organization that provides medical care by nurses and other 17 18 19 20 agencies that are providing home health services are not licensed.
-"Home health agency" is generally defined as an organization that provides medical care by nurses and other licensed professionals under a physician's direction to people under the direction of the client to people in their own homes.
-Home care includes assistance with bathing, preparing meals, and transportation.
+As a result, some 16 agencies that are providing home health services are not 17 licensed.
+18 "Home health agency" is generally defined as an 19 organization that provides medical care by nurses and other 20 licensed professionals under a physician's direction to people 21 in their own homes.
+It is differentiated from "home care

-4 The department of health is preparing to license home care 5 agencies pursuant to Act 21, First Special Session Laws of 6 Hawaii 2009, which requires home care agencies to be licensed.
-7 Section 321-11, Hawaii Revised Statutes, authorizes the 8 department of health to license home health agencies, and the 9 department has adopted rules for that purpose.
-Chapter 97 of 10 Title 11, Hawaii Administrative Rules, defines "home health 11 agency" for the purpose of licensing.
-According to that definition, a home health agency is one that provides "skilled 12 13 nursing services and other therapeutic services".
-The department of health has interpreted that definition to mean 14 15 that a home health agency provides both skilled nursing services and other therapeutic services.
-An agency that provides only 16 17 skilled nursing services or only other therapeutic services is not deemed to be a home health agency subject to licensing by 18 19 the department.
-This interpretation puts the public in 20 jeopardy, since there are unlicensed agencies that are providing 21 health care.
+- 1 under the direction of the client to people in their own homes. - 2 Home care includes assistance with bathing, preparing meals, and - 3 transportation. - 4 The department of health is preparing to license home care - 5 agencies pursuant to Act 21, First Special Session Laws of - 6 Hawaii 2009, which requires home care agencies to be licensed. - 7 Section 321-11, Hawaii Revised Statutes, authorizes the - 8 department of health to license home health agencies, and the - 9 department has adopted rules for that purpose.
+Chapter 97 of - 10 Title 11, Hawaii Administrative Rules, defines "home health - 11 agency" for the purpose of licensing.
+According to that - 12 definition, a home health agency is one that provides "skilled - 13 nursing services and other therapeutic services".
+The - 14 department of health has interpreted that definition to mean - 15 that a home health agency provides both skilled nursing services - 16 and other therapeutic services.
+An agency that provides only - 17 skilled nursing services or only other therapeutic services is - 18 not deemed to be a home health agency subject to licensing by - 19 the department.
+This interpretation puts the public in - 20 jeopardy, since there are unlicensed agencies that are providing - 21 health care.